jerrymarino/iCompleteMe/README.md

 This command clears that cache entirely. iCM will then re-query your `FlagsForFile` function as needed in the future.

-Supported in filetypes: `c, cpp, objc, objcpp`

-#### The `ReloadSolution` subcommand

-Instruct the Omnisharp server to clear its cache and reload all files from disk.
-This is useful when files are added, removed, or renamed in the solution, files are changed outside of Vim, or whenever Omnisharp cache is out-of-sync.

-Supported in filetypes: `cs`

 Functions
 --------